 With 70 million people with diabetes, India has a growing problem with diabetic retinopathy.
 The disease creates lesions in the back of the retina that can lead to total blindness, and 18 per cent of diabetic Indians already have the ailment.
-With 415 million people with diabetes at risk for blindness worldwide (the United States, China and India have the most cases), the disease is a global concern.
+With 415 million diabetics at risk for blindness worldwide (the United States, China and India have the most cases), the disease is a global concern.

 But the good news is that permanent vision loss is not inevitable.
 For those who are diagnosed early enough, medications, therapies, exercise and a healthy diet are highly effective treatments for preventing further damage.

 Awareness is a huge issue with diabetic retinopathy.
 Many diabetic patients assume that early signs of the disease are simply minor vision problems, according to Dr. Rajiv Raman, a retina surgeon at Sankara Nethralaya Eye Hospital in Chennai, India.
 With no word in Hindi for 'retina', just talking about the disease is a challenge.
 'For cataracts we have a word, for glaucoma we have a word in Hindi as well as in Tamil, but diabetic retinopathy is – there is no translational word', Dr. Raman says.

 But while an ophthalmologist can explain the disease and how regular exams will monitor its progress, the real difficulty is getting at-risk patients a retinal exam in the first place.
 For rural communities worldwide, the prevalence of late-stage diabetic retinopathy has more to do with infrastructure than medicine.
 The journey from home to the nearest specialist can be long, and keeping multiple appointments is often very difficult.

 'Many of the rural patients have an advanced stage of diabetic retinopathy, but they don’t know they are diabetics'